indigo-astronomy/indigo/indigo_docs/IMAGING_AF_TUNING.md

 - **Stacking** - this value is in frames.
 It means how many exposures to take and evaluate before making the next focuser move.
 This value could be 1-3 for steady atmosphere but > 3 for a visible scintillation.

 - **Selection Radius** - this is the box size (in pixels) in which the HFD and FWHM of the selected star will be evaluated.
 It is important to mention that the initial (unfocused) stellar image should fit in this selection.
 If the star is larger focusing will most likely fail.
 On the other hand if the selection radius is too large HFD and FWHM estimations will be less accurate.
-A good value for most of the cases is 8 - 10 pixels.
+A good value for most of the cases is 8 - 10 pixels for **Peak/HFD** and about 10-20 for **U-Curve**.
 This Value is irrelevant for **RMS contrast** focus quality estimator.

 - **Selection Subframe** - This defines a region of interest (ROI) around the selected star to be used for focusing.
 It is specified as times the **Selection Radius**.
 The default value for **Selection Subframe** is 0 which means that the whole image is used.
 Value of 5 means that the ROI will be a square around the selected star with size *5 * Selection Subframe*.
 Please note that the ROI may not be centered around the selection as many cameras do not allow ROIs starting at any pixel position.
 This can be used to make the focusing faster with CCDs with slow read frame out or to avoid over-saturated stars with the **RMS contrast** focus quality estimator.